lupyuen/lupyuen.github.io/src/unicorn2.md

 1. Which halts with an Arm64 [__Memory Management Fault__](https://lupyuen.github.io/articles/unicorn#emulator-halts-with-mmu-fault)

-To understand what's really happening, we dive into each of the above functions...
+To understand what's really happening, we dive into each of the above functions.

+_How is this relevant to PinePhone?_

+Unicorn Emulator runs the exact same Arm64 Machine Code as __NuttX for PinePhone__...

-And along the way we'll learn how exactly NuttX boots on PinePhone!
+Hence along the way we'll learn how exactly NuttX boots on PinePhone!

 ## Arm64 Header